Anyone who experienced problems with a Troy-Bilt or Briggs and Stratton pressure washer.

 If a lawsuit is filed and is successful, people who experienced problems with their Troy-Bilt pressure washers may be able to get their money back for the cost of their machines, as well as any repairs done on them.

-Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed on behalf of people who experienced problems with their Troy-Bilt pressure washers.
+Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed on behalf of people who experienced problems with their Troy-Bilt and Briggs and Stratton pressure washers.
 They have reason to believe a possible defect in the machines may be causing them to stall or lose pressure during use.
-To help with their investigation, they're asking to speak with people who experienced these problems.

 What’s Causing the Problems?